Timthreetwelve/WUView/WUView/ReadMe.txt

 These keyboard shortcuts are available:

 	F1 = Go to the About screen
-    Ctrl + D = Toggle the Details pane
+    F5 = Check for new updates and refresh the grid Ctrl + D = Toggle the Details pane
     Ctrl + E = Toggle display of excluded items
 	Ctrl + L = Open the Excludes Editor